madelinejoseph2027/snake/README.md

 Snake is a set of pybullet/pyrosim-based functions that evolves a snake-like robot comprised of random rectangular pieces.
 Links are sensorized at random, while joints are motorized at random.
 A sensing-enabled link is distinguished from a non-sensing link by its color; the former is green, while the latter is blue.

-In brief, the snake algorithm works by defining a head for the snake and adding anywhere from 1 to 8 pieces.
+In brief, the snake algorithm works by defining a head for the snake and adding anywhere from 1 to 8 links to form a body.
 The pieces' dimensions (length, width, and height) range from 0.1 to 3.0 units.

 ## Usage